 Mammalian sperm and oocytes have unique epigenetic landscapes that are extremely different from each other.
 These epigenomes are genome-widely reprogrammed after fertilization and become largely symmetric between the paternal and maternal alleles by the blastocyst stage.
 Nevertheless, certain genomic regions resist the reprogramming and carry the gametic epigenetic information into offspring.
 These regions can serve as a platform of intergenerational epigenetic inheritance.
-An representative is imprinting control regions marked by germline DNA methylation.
-We recently discovered a post-translational modification of histone proteins, H3K27me3, in oocytes can also be intergenerationally inherited and regulates mono-allelic gene expression in preimplantation embryos and placentae in a manner independent of germline DNA methylation.
+We recently found that a post-translational modification of histone proteins, H3K27me3, in oocytes can be intergenerationally inherited and regulate mono-allelic gene expression in preimplantation embryos and extra-embryonic cells (e.g. placentae) in a germline DNA methylation-independent manner.
 We are now trying to understand how maternal histone modifications resist reprogramming at post-fertilization, what the functions of intergenerational epigenomes are, and whether/how maternal environment could alter the oocyte epigenome and affect offspring’s health, including metabolic traits.

 Keywords: Epigenetic inheritance, Maternal histone-mediated imprinting, Preimplantation embryo, Placenta , DOHaD

 A new life begins when a sperm enters an oocyte.
 The two originally different cells are now fused to form a single cell, called zygote, in which two nuclei co-exist (paternal pronucleus and maternal pronucleus).
 The zygote divides to form a 2-cell embryo and the subsequent cleavages give rise to 4-cell, morula (8-16 cells), and blastocyst (32-128 cells) embryos.
 This developmental process takes place in the oviduct and the uterus before implantation and therefore is called ‘pre-implantation development’.
 Preimplantation embryos can be cultured in vitro up to the blastocyst stage, and they can give rise to live animals after transplanted into surrogate mothers.
 Such 'ex vivo' permissive characteristics of preimplantation embryos allow researchers to easily manipulate gene function in a physiological context.
 Importantly, the epigenetic landscape is genome-widely reprogrammed in preimplantation embryos, providing an excellent model to study epigenetics.